mxr/manager-for-ynab/manager_for_ynab/reconciler/README.md

 ### Quickstart

-Preview the transactions that would be reconciled:
+Preview the transactions that would be reconciled for a single account in *single mode* (the default):

 ```console
 $ manager-for-ynab reconciler --account-like 1234 --target 500.30